 And he took him by the right hand and lifted him up, and immediately his feet and ankle bones received strength.8 So he, leaping up, stood and walked and entered the temple with them—walking, leaping, and praising God.
 9 And all the people saw him walking and praising God.
 10 Then they knew that it was he who sat begging alms at the Beautiful Gate of the temple; and they were filled with wonder and amazement at what had happened to him.

-If we are confused, consider Oswald Chambers.
+If you are confused, consider Oswald Chambers.
 His writing, teaching, and fame would have done nothing for him on his deathbed without his identity in Christ.
 All those things are worthless to one getting ready to face the King of Kings.

 A believer in Jesus Christ.
 A simple epitaph more valuable than all the wealth in the world.

-Where is our identity?
+Where is your identity?